 "Nevertheless, we increased our rate of output."

-"Nonetheless, we are going to install an expansion card."
+"Nonetheless, we are going to analyze every packet."

 "Nonetheless, we are going to continue to implement SEO tactics and increase our page ranking."